-As if that is not enough, I’ll also add that a failure of an ERP project is not something companies can just shake off and carry on.
-ERP projects are usually so serious in their nature, that their failure can cause a major setback for the entire company, or even its death.
+As if that is not enough, I’ll also add that a failure of an ERP development project is not something companies can just shake off and carry on.
+Such projects are usually so serious, that their failure can cause a major setback for the entire company or even its death.

-How does such a bright-sided and well-intentioned endeavor, as ERP system development, ends up in such a debacle?
+How does such a bright-sided and well-intentioned endeavor, as ERP system development, end up in such a debacle?

-- Having ineffective business processes – if you haven’t worked on your business processes to make them effective and unified, then no automation tool will help
+- Ineffective business processes - if you haven’t worked on your business processes to make them effective and unified, then no automation tool will help

-- Not including all stakeholders, especially end-users, into decision-making – everyone who is going to be using the system and affected by it, should have a say in the project
+- Not including all stakeholders, especially end-users, in decision-making - everyone who is going to be using the system and affected by it should have a say in the project

 - Failing to prioritize features - which can be another extreme of trying to please everyone, and therefore, delaying the shipment of the system by months or even years.